 Conference attendees will explore the interdisciplinary nature of these questions and learn how to address the fundamental ideas that undergird the conversation.

 The ideal conference attendee is a student (undergraduate or graduate) with some experience studying economics, philosophy/ethics, technology, and/or theology.

 Attendance is by application only.
 Conference fees, meals, and lodging will be covered for accepted applicants.
 Travel scholarships are available.
-Applications close September 3rd.
+Applications are now closed.